 4. Find earplugs that work for you and use them when sleeping on a plane

 Earplugs are sold as one-size-fits-all, but that’s rarely actually the case.
 We all have different ear anatomy and the soft foam earplugs don’t work equally for every person.
 That said, if your airline provides individually wrapped single-use earplugs for your flight, and you don’t have your own with you, they’re definitely better than nothing.

-Depending on where you sit on a plane, the ambient noise can be really loud.
+Depending on where you sit on a plane, the ambient noise can be very loud.
 Roaring jet engines, flushing toilets, and food preparation sounds from the galley can be disruptive to people trying to sleep on a plane.
 Earplugs can muffle some of the sounds (including the crying baby three seats behind you!) but won’t get rid of background noise completely.
-Earplugs can be purchased from any airport gift shop, but occasionally are available from stewardesses on request.
+Earplugs can be purchased from any airport gift shop, but occasionally are available from flight attendants on request.

 5. Take a book

 Are you the kind of person who occasionally finds themselves falling asleep while reading?
 If so, use the same method to communicate to your brain that you are safe, bored, and sleepy.
 Bring a boring book instead of an exciting gripping novel, and let your mind wander as your eyes grow heavy and you flip through the pages of a book.
 (In this case, a physical book may work better than an e-book, since researchers have found that the blue light of screens can disrupt sleep)

 A blanket is like a sensory cue to our brains that it’s time to sleep- also, it can help us regulate body temperature on a chilly airline.

 Blankets that come with economy seats on international flights are often scratchy and thin, but you can bring your own if you know that getting some sleep on the plane is a priority.
 Avoid packing a big bulky blanket, however, a Turkish towel – which I have on my universal packing list for every trip – makes a perfect in-flight blanket.